For More Information and photos about the 1st Battalion, 77th

 Detachment 303-1, Thompson Toyota car dealership and Sherah

 Oberman from Doylestown, Pa.
+Staff

 Sgt.
 Joseph W. Rippey, squad leader, 1st Platoon,